lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/tracking.md

 - Bounty for [Neely the Hexsnape](neely-the-hex-snape.md)
 - Bring [Double Dux](npcs/double-dux.md)'s head (brain and head intact) to [M'weru](npcs/mweru.md) for 9000gp.
 - Track down the spy (i.e. the Princess) who is shacked up with [Grimzen Gargenhale](grimzin-gargenhale.md) for [Prince Xeleth](prince-xeleth.md).
 1000gp each + a magical sword.
+	- Prince Xeleth wants us to visit him at [The Citadel](the-citadel.md).
 ## Personal goals

 - Wizard kill list